 1951 Jaguar XK120 Roadster

-Oldtimer Australia is delighted to offer for sale a USA delivered, factory left hand drive 1951 Jaguar XK120.
+Oldtimer Australia is delighted to offer for sale a factory left hand drive 1951 Jaguar XK120 that was delivered new to the north American market.
 According to the Jaguar Heritage Certificate on file this particular car was completed on the 8th June 1951 and despatched on the 20th June 1951 to Hornborg, Los Angeles in the USA.
 The car was originally finished in ‘pastel blue’ with a ‘duo-blue’ interior and a fawn soft top.

 The car is documented in the following books: The Jaguar XK120 in the Southern Hemisphere (2009) by John Elmgreen and Terry McGrath.
 The car’s history stated below is an extract from that book: